 Grafted tomatoes are not planted the same way as non-grafted.
 DO NOT BURY THE GRAFT.
 Plant your Mighty’ Mato at the same level it is in the container that you purchased.

 Plant in good soil that has been amended with organic compost.

 Grafted tomatoes perform better in the ground, because of their aggressive root system.
 However, the exclusive SuperNatural rootstock of the Mighty ‘Mato allows it to also performs well in containers.
 Use a 15-gallon minimum size pot and any good organic potting soil.

 A grafted tomato is more resistant to environmental stress than other tomatoes.
 A few simple steps will ensure baskets of fruit:

 - Large tomato cage to accommodate

 - Prune suckers to increase airflow and increase health of plant (this is to thin out some of the vegetation).
-Fruits ripen faster, too!
+Increases yield, too!

 Use an organic or time-release fertilizer to get a more even feed.
 Avoid high nitrogen foods or chemical foods which may result in too much green growth and delayed fruiting.